neha702/EasyMeet/README.md

 14)After that one can see a page opening at http://localhost:3000/.

-15) Route http://localhost:3000/register to get to registartion page.
+15) Route http://localhost:3000/register to get to registration page.